ThiagoPereiraUFV/Submarine-Simulator/README.md

 > sudo apt-get install libglu1-mesa-dev freeglut3-dev mesa-common-dev

-__Run the game typing "make && main.out" without quotes on your Linux Terminal__
+__Execute the following command to compile the code and run the game on your Linux Terminal__

+>  make && main.out

 ### Key controllers